European shares rise on trade optimism

 Ryanair was Iseq’s big mover, jumping 5.5 per cent on the day

-Traders monitor prices in the S&P options pit shortly after the open on the Cboe Global Markets trading floor on October in Chicago, Illinois.
+Traders monitor prices in the S&P options pit shortly after the open on the Cboe Global Markets trading floor, in Chicago on Wednesday.
 Photograph: Scott Olson/Getty Images

+German shares logged their best day in six weeks on Wednesday, leading the charge among European shares, as sentiment was lifted by signs of progress in US-China trade relations a day ahead of high-level talks between the two parties.

 DUBLIN